My Router Was Hacked!

 And until recently, he’d never had any reason to think anything could be wrong.

-Like most computer users—and most likely like you—Steve fired up computer every day, surfed the Internet and did his work without a worry.
+Like most computer users—and most likely like you—Steve fired up the computer every day, surfed the Internet, and did his work without a worry.

 There was no reason to think anything was wrong, so he was skeptical at first.

 “I’ve read a lot of articles on WhatIsMyIPaddress.com about hackers and online hoaxes.
 I take a close look at any message before I just click,” Steve explains.
 “I’m also very cautious about hackers and viruses, and I’m careful about what websites I visit and try to keep my anti-virus programs up to date.”

 To his point, hackers often use scare tactics to get computer users to click on ads and links.
 Usually, they use pop-up ads that say “your computer has been infected” or similar messages.

 But this time it was different.
 This alert came to his email address and by all appearances, it seemed to be from his Internet Service Provider (ISP).

 So, this time around, Steve paid attention.